We’ve made some major changes to how sales taxes are handled in Wave to simplify the process of reporting and remitting sales taxes.

 Once a sales tax is added, a liability account will be automatically created for it in your Chart of Accounts page.

-Before the update to Wave, sales taxes were accounted for in two separate accounts: Sales Tax Payable (a liability account) and Sales Tax Receivable (an asset account).
+Before the update, sales taxes were accounted for in two separate accounts: Sales Tax Payable (a liability account) and Sales Tax Receivable (an asset account).
 These two accounts have been consolidated into a single liability account under the name of the sales tax.

 As soon as you apply a sales tax to any transaction, invoice, or bill in Wave, the tax will appear as a line item in all of your reports with the exception of your Profit & Loss Statement, Payroll Wage & Tax Report, and Aged Receivables Report.